geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 That's what Qazalin said, that it's replacing and not actually swissling.

 **Qazalin** [00:53:21]
-Oh, I mean...
+Oh, I mean..
 Recall, just call it replace.

 **Geohot** [00:53:27]
 Yeah, well maybe we should change the name of it to replace and then merge it because it looks better than what's in there.